spockz/octopress/source/_posts/2013-07-13-the-difference-between-shallow-and-deep-embedding.md

 Now we have assigned a value to `x` and we can safely use it in our expression.

-Had we used a deep-embedding we could have prevented the cataclysmic error by first checking whether each variable is assigned before it is used.
-We create a deep-embedding of our expression by using a Haskell data type.
+Had we used a deep embedding we could have prevented the cataclysmic error by first checking whether each variable is assigned before it is used.
+We create a deep embedding of our expression by using a Haskell data type.

 ``` haskell
 data Exp where